mvemjsun/jsWebAutomationDemo/README.md

 #### Introduction
 The tests are BDD (Behaviour driven development) style.
 The feature describe the behaviour of the system under test & are written in `gerkhin`.
 This can be found in the `login.feature` file.
 The feature files are also commonly referred to as so called living or executable documentation.
-The features are backed by executable code called the `step definitions`.
+The features are backed by executable code called the `step definitions` (for example `loginSteps.js`).
 The step definitions are the actual javascript code that gets executed to run the tests.

 - [Cucumber JS] (https://github.com/cucumber/cucumber-js)
 - [Cucumber] (https://cucumber.io)